Sun conure

-The sun parakeet (Aratinga solstitialis), also known in aviculture as the sun conure, is a medium-sized, vibrantly colored parrot native to northeastern South America.
+The sun conure (Aratinga solstitialis), also known as the sun parakeet, is a medium-sized, vibrantly colored parrot native to northeastern South America.
 The adult male and female are similar in appearance, with black beaks, predominantly golden-yellow plumage, orange-flushed underparts and face, and green and blue-tipped wings and tails.
-Sun parakeets are very social birds, typically living in flocks.
+Sun conures are very social birds, typically living in flocks.
 They form monogamous pairs for reproduction, and nest in palm cavities in the tropics.
-Sun parakeets mainly feed on fruits, flowers, berries, blossoms, seeds, nuts, and insects.
+Sun conures mainly feed on fruits, flowers, berries, blossoms, seeds, nuts, and insects.
 Conures are commonly bred and kept in aviculture and may live up to 30 years.
 This species is currently threatened by loss of habitat and trapping for plumage or the pet trade.
-Sun parakeets are now listed as endangered by the IUCN (International Union for Conservation of Nature).
+Sun conures are now listed as endangered by the International Union for Conservation of Nature.